 What should Georgia do?

-Implementing curbside composting would reduce citizens’ carbon footprint, create new jobs and a new industry, generate revenue for the city and state, protect quality of life for lower-income Georgians, and support agricultural practices in Georgia.
+Providing a method for industrial composting, and implementing curbside composting would reduce citizens’ carbon footprint, create new jobs and a new industry, generate revenue for the city and state, protect quality of life for lower-income Georgians, and support agricultural practices in Georgia.
 Georgia, its citizens, and the planet would benefit from curbside or community-based composting programs being implemented by the state or in select communities.

-In the meantime, check out these privately-owned compost companies in Georgia:
+In the meantime, check out these privately-owned compost companies in Georgia.

 Spread the word!